 …connecting people with themselves, with each other, and with God…

 I am a priest in the Anglican Church of Canada and a registered psychotherapist.
 This site began as a personal blog over 10 years ago, when blogging was a new and experimental way for me to put words into the public sphere.
 Now it has evolved to include a collection of my thoughts and writings, as well as a record of things I have done and places I have visited.
-It is my little island on the Internet.
-On it, you can also find my blog and the text of some of the sermons I have preached (some even have video or audio links, depending on the church where I was preaching).
+On it, you can also find archived my blog and the text of some of the sermons I have preached (some even have video or audio links, depending on the church where I was preaching).

 Thank you for joining me on this journey.

 A little bit more about me:

 May 29, 2016 we were ordained in the Anglican Diocese of British Columbia – the first husband-and-wife ordained together at the same ordination service in the more than 150-year history of the diocese.
 We were ordained priest in July 2017.
 After serving for two years as the Assistant Curate at St John the Divine, Victoria, we moved to the Anglican Diocese of Ottawa.
 I am currently serving as an Associate Incumbent of an Area Parish in the Ottawa Valley.

 As a vocal advocate for social justice, I am a member of the Board of Directors of the Primate’s World Relief and Development Fund (PWRDF), the Anglican Church of Canada’s arm for national and international relief and development.
 Before joining the Board of Directors, I spent four years on PWRDF Youth Council.
 I also am honoured to represent the Anglican Church of Canada as a Trustee on the Anglican Alliance, the worldwide Anglican Communion’s way of working together across the globe in areas of relief, development, and advocacy.